How To Soundproof Windows ? Soundproofing The Room Is Not Enough

-If you find it hard getting your baby to sleep or focusing in your home office because of the outside noise, it’s high time you started a new DIY home soundproofing project.
+If you find it hard getting your baby to sleep or focusing in your home office because of the outside noise, it is high time you started a new DIY home soundproofing project.
 Having been a “victim” myself, I decided to block out noises from outside by soundproofing windows, doors and vents of course.
 Learn how you can reduce noise coming from your vents in this article.

 I set about and soundproofed the room for drums and guitars, and I was happy with the results.
 But upon further investigations, I discovered that some noise would leak out through the windows.
-So I had to spend a couple of more days to block out all the noises coming through the windows.
-She was happy with the results, and I was happy I helped.

 The answer is No.

-No single residential window block out all sound.
+No single residential window will block out all sound.
 Soundproof is just but another name for noise reduction.

 The so-called soundproof windows only block noises up 90-95%.